MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-03-Tutorial-3D-step3.md

-# 3D Tutorial - Step 3 - GLTF support
+# 3D Tutorial - Step 3 - glTF support
 by Monstrous Software

-# Step 3 - GLTF support
+# Step 3 - glTF support

-In this step we will add support for the GLTF format so that we can import files from 3d modeling software such as Blender.
+In this step we will add support for the glTF format so that we can import files from 3d modeling software such as Blender.

-The GLTF file format is a more modern replacement for formats such as OBJ or FBX.
+The glTF file format is a more modern replacement for formats such as OBJ or FBX.
 Many LibGDX tutorials use the FBX format.
-This requires an extra step in your work flow, using the fbx-conv executable, to convert FBX to a file format that LibGDX can read (g3db or g3dj).
-GLTF gives better support for material properties (e.g. metallic or glossy surfaces) which allows you to have better looking models in your game.
+This requires an extra step in your work flow, using the fbx-conv executable, to convert FBX to a file format that LibGDX can read (g3db or g3dj). glTF gives better support for material properties (e.g. metallic or glossy surfaces) which allows you to have better looking models in your game.
 And support for skeletal animation in FBX is very basic (unless the rig is very simple, your animation will get corrupted).

 We use the gdx-gtlf extension to support import of this file format and to support rendering with PBR (physically based rendering) shaders.

 ## gdx-gtlf

 We will use the quick start example of the gdx-gltf project as example.
-You can find it here [GLTFQuickStartExample.java](https://github.com/mgsx-dev/gdx-gltf/blob/master/demo/core/src/net/mgsx/gltf/examples/GLTFQuickStartExample.java).
+You can find it here [GLTFQuickStartExample.java](https://github.com/mgsx-dev/gdx-gltf/blob/master/demo/core/src/net/mgsx/gltf/examples/glTFQuickStartExample.java).

 The gdx-gltf extension introduces the SceneManager class.
 This holds the camera, the rendering environment (lights, fog, etcetera) and all the objects to be rendered (called scenes).
 We will add the objects (scenes) to the SceneManager using addScene() and call SceneManager.render() at each frame to display them on the screen.
 You can think of a Scene as equivalent to the ModelInstance we saw earlier.
 It corresponds to one instance of a mesh at a specific position and with some specific orientation.
 The use of the SceneManager will replace the modelBatch and the instances array we used earlier.
-The SceneAsset class is used to represent the content of a loaded GLTF file.
+The SceneAsset class is used to represent the content of a loaded glTF file.

 We'll need a lot of new fields in the GameScreen class:
 ```java